cloudmanic/skyclerk-php-api-v1-library/README.md

 ## About

-THIS LIBRARY IS NOT COMPLETE YET.
-DO NOT USE IT IN PRODUCTION YET.
+THIS LIBRARY IS IN BETA.
+READY FOR BETA PRODUCTION.
+PLEASE REPORT ANY BUGS.

-This library is used to engage with the Skyclerk.com API.
+This library is used to engage with the [Skyclerk.com](http://skyclerk.com) API.

 More details of the API soon....